-Problem Suggested Cause or Action System Power Loss The main p breaker wh power.
-To turn the s indicate a power switch on the back panel is a circuit nich may trip and cause the system to lose reset the breaker, turn the switch off and then witch on again.
-Repeated tripping may more serious problem.
-No Rotation Confirm that the unit is connected to a live power outlet.
-Confirm the at the power switch has not tripped and that on" position.
+Problem Suggested Cause or Action System Power Loss The main power switch on the back panel is a circuit breaker which may trip and cause the system to lose power.
+To reset the breaker, turn the switch off and then turn the switch on again.
+Repeated tripping may indicate a more serious problem.
+No Rotation Confirm the at the unit is connected to a live power outlet. at the power switch has not tripped and that on" position.
 Reset the switch if necessary.
-Check the breaker if n front panel circuit breaker and reset the ecessary.
-Check the control unit ends of this on each co e motor control cable which connects the t to the motor unit.
-The connectors at both s cable must be secured using the two screws onnector.
-The rotation rate knob may be set to counterclockwise position.
-If this is the case, then rot the knob clockwise to increase the rotation rate.
+Check the breaker if n front panel circuit breaker and reset the ecessary. control uni motor control cable which connects the to the motor unit.
+The connectors at both cable must be secured using the two screws onnector. counterclo ion rate knob may be set to full ckwise position.
+If this is the case, then rotate ockwise to increase the rotation rate.
 The motor, the shaft or one of the bearings may be frozen due to corrosion.
 With the power cord unplugged and the rotator power switch in the "off" position, check for freedom of rotation of the shaft by manually attempting to rotate the shaft.
 With the power cord unplugged and the rotator power switch in the "off" position, look inside the control unit and confirm that the printed circuit board is fully inserted into its connector.